Sorakamol Annette Prapasiri (she, her, hers)

 Now Max paints and makes music in his studio, hugs his friends and family, and builds worlds with Meow Wolf in Santa Fe, NM.

 William A. Miller (he, him, his)

 Mr. Miller received a BA degree in Philosophy from Ohio Wesleyan University and an MBA in Finance from the Booth School of Business at the University of Chicago.
-Mr. Miller operates a private consulting practice, which invests in and actively participates in the management and development of entrepreneurial start-up companies.
+Bill operates a private consulting practice, which invests in and actively participates in the management and development of entrepreneurial start-up companies.
 As an entrepreneur, he has founded and/or co-founded some twenty companies with a concentration in medical technology.

-Mr. Miller serves on the Advisory Board of Avalon Trust Company in Santa Fe, and he is Chairman of the Board of Directors of Creative Santa Fe.
+Bill serves on the Advisory Board of Avalon Trust Company in Santa Fe, and he is Chairman of the Board of Directors of Creative Santa Fe.
 He is a member of the Board of Directors of SITE Santa Fe and serves as Treasurer and a member of the Board of Directors of the New Mexico School for the Arts.
 In 2009, he received the New Mexico Governor’s Award for Excellence in the Arts.